NABU

 Logo BirdLife International

-BirdLife International is a global partnership of more than 100 conservation organisations.
-By working together we can increase our effectiveness and influence and of course, nature conservation doesn’t just stop at a country’s national frontier.
-BirdLife International is one of the largest nature conservation organisations in the world.
-NABU is the organisation’s German partner and uses the partnership to extend its work internationally.
+BirdLife International is the largest international Partnership for nature conservation of more than 120 national partners.
+By working together, we can increase our effectiveness and influence and of course, nature conservation doesn’t just stop at a country’s national frontiers.
+NABU is the organisation’s German partner and utilises the partnership to extend its work internationally.

 Become a member